luluzhou1/alinush.github.io/_includes/refs.md

 [^Kilian92]: **A Note on Efficient Zero-knowledge Proofs and Arguments (Extended Abstract)**, by Kilian, Joe, *in Proceedings of the Twenty-fourth Annual ACM Symposium on Theory of Computing*, 1992, [[URL]](http://doi.acm.org/10.1145/129712.129782)

+[^Koch96]: **Timing Attacks on Implementations of Diffie-Hellman, RSA, DSS, and Other Systems**, by Kocher, Paul C., *in Advances in Cryptology --- CRYPTO '96*, 1996

 [^Koch98]: **On certificate revocation and validation**, by Kocher, Paul C., *in Financial Cryptography*, 1998

 [^Kog19]: **Lecture 5: Proofs of Knowledge, Schnorr’s protocol, NIZK**, by Dima Kogan, 2019, [[URL]](https://crypto.stanford.edu/cs355/19sp/lec5.pdf)